 Every student is entitled to privacy in his/her sessions with a counselor.
 All contacts with a counselor are confidential to the counseling services professional staff.
 Written permission is required for counseling services to release information to others outside the office.
 A court order may require an exception to the lawful protection of individual legal rights to privileged communication with a counselor or psychiatrist.
 If it becomes clear in the counseling session that there is a real danger to one or to others, counseling services is required to act.
-A record is kept of an individual's sessions with counseling notes of individual sessions.
+A record is kept of an individual's sessions with counseling services.
+It contains information individuals have provided in writing as well as counseling notes of individual sessions.
 The record remains in counseling services for a period of seven years following an individual's last visit.
 After this time, the entire file is destroyed.
 Counseling services files never become a part of the permanent USTF educational record.
 If a student has questions about confidentiality and privacy they are encouraged to talk with a counselor or professional staff member of counseling services.